pomerium/pomerium/docs/reference/readme.md

 - Optional
 - Default: `false`

-When enabled, this option will pass the identity headers to the downstream application.
+When enabled, this option will pass identity headers to upstream applications.
 These headers include:

 - X-Pomerium-Jwt-Assertion
 - X-Pomerium-Claim-*